Browse Articles

 Italian Verb Tenses

-How to choose between PRESENTE, FUTURO, PASSATO PROSSIMO and IMPERFETTO Phil asks: ” How do I know which italian tense to use?“ The Present Tense: IL PRESENTE The Italian Present Tense is used to render the following scenarios: Generic statement: I speak Continuous action in the present: I am speaking Future action: I will speak […]
+How to choose between PRESENTE, FUTURO, PASSATO PROSSIMO and IMPERFETTO Phil asks: ” How do I know which italian tense to use?“.
+The Present Tense: IL PRESENTE The Italian Present Tense is used to render the following scenarios: In all these cases we would simply say:IO PARLO ▷ SOME EXAMPLES PARLO ITALIANOI speak Italian / […]

 Read more →